instances Module¶

 Distribution system from Figure 1(c) in Rong, Atan, and Snyder (2017)

-instance = load_instance('rong_atan_snyder_figure_1c')
+rong_atan_snyder_figure_1cinstance = load_instance('rong_atan_snyder_figure_1c')

 from stockpyl.supply_chain_network import network_from_edges